Ernst II, Duke of Saxe-Coburg and Gotha

 - child->parent relationship with Luise, Princess of Saxe-Gotha-Altenburg (born 21 December 1800)

 - spouse relationship with Alexandrine, Princess of Baden (born 6 December 1820).
 Notes: 1842-1893

 - sibling relationship with Albert, Prince of England (born 26 August 1819)

-Sy Scholfield quotes "Jahrbücher der Herzoglich Sächsischen Residenzstadt Coburg: Von 741 - 1822, Volume 1" by Philipp Carl Gotthard Karche (Ahl, 1825), p.
+Originally this entry had 8 AM (rated B), with Sy Scholfield quoting "Jahrbücher der Herzoglich Sächsischen Residenzstadt Coburg: Von 741 - 1822, Volume 1" by Philipp Carl Gotthard Karche (Ahl, 1825), p.
 431: " Sonntag den 21.
 Juni früh 8 Uhr erfundigten 31 Kanonenschüsse der Stadt und dem lande die Geburt eines Erbprinzen."
 [Translation: 1818.
-On Sunday, 21 June at 8 o'clock early in the day, 31 cannon shots were fired in the city, announcing the birth of a hereditary prince.]
+On Sunday, 21 June at 8 o'clock early in the day, 31 cannon shots were fired in the city, announcing the birth of a hereditary prince].

 - Vocation : Military : Other Military (Commander)

 - Notable : Famous : Royal family (House of Saxe-Coburg and Gotha)